-We found a paper mache ornament at Michaels for my son to turn into the pokeball.
+We found a paper mache ornament at the local craft store for my son to turn into the pokeball.
 All he had to do was paint it half white and half red and he was set.

 Need more ideas?
 See if this gets you thinking and planning!